Mainframe Talent Pools

 Darren and Amanda also discuss the future landscape of mainframe technology over the next 5-10 years and the role internal talent pools will play.
 They discuss challenges in creating and maintaining these pools, strategies to attract younger talent to mainframe technology, the integration of mainframes with emerging technologies like AI and cloud computing, the importance of diversity and inclusion in building a robust talent pool, and how organizations can measure the success of their internal talent pools using specific KPIs or metrics.

-Amanda Hendley is the Managing Editor of Planet Mainframe and Co-host of the iTech-Ed Mainframe User Groups.
-She has always been a part of the technology community having spent eleven years at Technology Association of Georgia and six years at Computer Measurement Group.
-Amanda is a Georgia Tech graduate and enjoys spending her free time renovating homes and volunteering with SEGSPrescue.org in Atlanta, Georgia.
+Amanda Hendley is the Managing Editor of Planet Mainframe and host of the Virtual Mainframe User Groups.
+With a career rooted in the technology community, she has held leadership roles at the Technology Association of Georgia, Computer Measurement Group (CMG), and Planet Mainframe.
+A proud Georgia Tech graduate, Amanda spends her free time renovating homes and volunteering with SEGSPrescue.org in Atlanta, Georgia.

 Leave a Reply